 Calculating Arizona Sick Time Pay Rates

-Processing payroll can be a challenge with this.
+Processing payroll can be a challenge with AZ sick time.
 You need to make sure earned sick time used is paid out at the employee's hourly pay rate.
-It can never be less than the Arizona minimum wage (and no tip credit may be applied).
+It can never be less than the AZ minimum wage (and no tip credit may be applied).

 Additionally, your systems and processes need to follow these pay rate guidelines: